maye-msft/azure-devops-logicapp-apim/README.md

 Create Logic App project in VS2017
 ![create logicapp project](/images/create-logicapp-project.gif)

-Build a Logic App and using the Azure Function
+Create a Logic App and using the Azure Function
 ![build logicapp function](/images/build-logicapp-function.gif)

 Write the result to Storage